LPLK10382U Advanced Plant Ecophysiology

 After completion of the course students will have gained:

 An advanced understanding of how the environment influence plant growth at various levels of integration, from the molecular and single cell levels to the whole plant level.
-An advanced understanding of plant adaptation to adverse environments.
+An advanced understanding of plant adaptation to adverse environments and climate change will be achieved.

 To assess the impact of changes in the environment on plant growth.
-To use the concepts of plant stress responses to understand the mechanisms involved in plant adaptation and acclimation to adverse conditions.
+To use the concepts of plant stress responses to understand the mechanisms involved in plant adaptation and acclimation to adverse conditions and climate change.

 The student will obtain key competences within nature management and will be able to evaluate the conditions for plant growth in natural ecosystems.
-In addition, competences to evaluate and suggest strategies for improved plant tolerance towards adverse environmental and climatic conditions by e.g. plant breeding and biotechnology will be developed.
+In addition, competences to evaluate and suggest strategies for improved plant tolerance towards climate change and adverse environmental conditions by e.g. plant breeding and biotechnology will be developed.

 Lambers, Chapin and Pons, 2008, Plant Physiological